redBorder/redborder-documentation/docs/manager/more_in_detail/ch5_dashboards_view.md

 *Dashboard options menu*

+!!! note "Other access methods"
-Additionally, you can access specific dashboards in the following ways:
+    You can access specific dashboards in the following ways:

-- Using the **Dashboard URL**, which you can copy from the *Dashboard URL* option in the interface.
+    - Using the **Dashboard URL** shared by another user.
     - If you have set a dashboard as **default**, it will automatically load when you log in.

 !!! warning "You will only be able to view if..."
-    You will only be able to view certain dashboards if the dashboard owners have granted you access and if you belong to the allowed domain.
+    You will only be able to view certain dashboards if the **users** who own the dashboard have granted you access and if you belong to the allowed **domain**.

 ## Dashboard options

-The first option we find in the menu bar in the analysis area is *Dashboard*.
-This is the default selected option that you will see as soon as you log into the Redborder Manager.
+Once we access a dashboard, we can see the first option we find in the menu bar in the analysis area is *Dashboard*.
+This is the default selected option that will be seen as soon as you log in to the Redborder Manager.

 ![Dashboard overview](images/ch05_img001.png)